 What you read above is a bit of a high-level explanation.
 If you need a more detailed technical explanation of how ransomware works to encrypt data, we recommend this excellent Medium post on the top from Tarcísio Marinho.

 Types of ransomware

-On this type of ransomware, Adam Kujawa, Head of Intelligence at Malwarebytes, had this to say: “It’s too late once you get infected.
+On this type of ransomware, Adam Kujawa, Director of Malwarebytes Labs, had this to say: “It’s too late once you get infected.
 Game over.”

 Screen locker (or lock-screen viruses)

 Screen lockers will put up a warning screen that limits your ability to access computer functions and files.
 These can be installed onto your machine or exist within a web browser.
 They’ll typically come with a message claiming to represent a law enforcement organization and try to convince you that you’ll face severe legal consequences if you do not pay a fine immediately.

 This type of virus can be installed in numerous ways, including by visiting compromised websites or by clicking on and downloading an infected file contained in an email.
 When installed directly onto a computer, you may have to perform a hard reboot to regain access to your system.
 However, you may also find that you’re still greeted with the screen lock message even when the operating system loads up again.

 Screen lockers tend to lock you out of your menu and other system settings, but don’t always block access to your files.
 Some of the malware’s primary attack methods prevent you from easily accessing your virus removal software, and at times may even prevent you from restarting your computer from the user interface.